 Greenlight logo

-Remember when you would hear your elders talk about going to the movies for a quarter?
+Remember hearing your elders talk about going to the movies for a quarter?
 If you've been experiencing sticker shock from food prices at the grocery store lately (and who hasn't?), you might do some reminiscing of your own about days when you went to the movies for a mere 5 bucks.
 All thanks to that pesky little part of economics called inflation.

 Inflation is the rate at which the general level of prices for goods and services rises, leading to a decrease in the purchasing power of money over time.
 Inflation affects us all, from the price of groceries to the rapidly rising cost of college tuition for your kids.

-However, there are different types of inflation, and each has its causes and effects.
-Knowing the difference can help you make better financial decisions.
+However, there are different types of inflation, each with its own causes and effects.
+Knowing what inflation is and the differences between the types of inflation can help you make better financial decisions.

 When inflation is high, you might seek out better deals to stretch your paycheck.
-In a moderate-inflation or high-inflation environment, having a strategy for spending, saving, and investing is especially important to keep inflation from eating away at your purchasing power.
+In a moderate-inflation or high-inflation environment, having a strategy for spending, saving, and investing is especially important to prevent inflation from eroding your purchasing power.

 1. Cost-push inflation: Increased cost of production

 Picture this: Production costs increase, and businesses pass those costs on to you.
 Boom, prices rise.
 This can happen due to higher wages, pricier raw materials, or new taxes.
-Imagine oil prices shooting up — suddenly, transportation costs soar, and everything from your grocery delivery to your favorite online orders are more expensive.
+Imagine oil prices shooting up — suddenly, transportation costs soar, and everything from groceries to your favorite delivery orders is more expensive.

 For a real-world example, look at the grocery store.
 The COVID-19 pandemic threw a wrench into supply chains, hiking up transportation and labor costs.
-As a result, many everyday essentials like bread, milk, and vegetables suddenly cost more.
+As a result, many everyday essentials, such as bread, milk, and vegetables, suddenly cost more.
 This example of cost-push inflation made many of us rethink our shopping lists.

 2. Demand-pull inflation: Demand exceeds supply